fishcus/KAP-manual/en/config/metastore_jdbc_sqlserver.en.md

     *removeAbandoned*: whether remove timeout connection automatically, default value is `true`;

     *removeAbandonedTimeout*: timeout milliseconds, default value is `300`；

+    *passwordEncrypted*: whether JDBC's password is encrypted，default value is `false`；

+4. Under directory `$KYLIN_HOME/tomcat/webapps/kylin/WEB-INF/lib`, run command `java -classpath kap.jar:spring-beans-4.3.10.RELEASE.jar:spring-core-4.3.10.RELEASE.jar:commons-codec-1.7.jar org.apache.kylin.rest.security.PasswordPlaceholderConfigurer AES <your_password>` to get the encrypted value

-4. Check the JAVA version of the environment and prepare the JDBC Driver for it ，then copy the JDBC Driver to `$KYLIN_HOME/ext` , for example, `$KYLIN_HOME/ext/sqljdbc41.jar` for JRE7.
+5. Check the JAVA version of the environment and prepare the JDBC Driver for it ，then copy the JDBC Driver to `$KYLIN_HOME/ext` , for example, `$KYLIN_HOME/ext/sqljdbc41.jar` for JRE7.

-5. For metadta doesn't depend on HBase, user is required to add configuration item `kylin.env.zookeeper-connect-string` of configuration file `$KYLIN_HOME/conf/kylin.properties` to zookeeper's url and port.
+6. For metadta doesn't depend on HBase, user is required to add configuration item `kylin.env.zookeeper-connect-string` of configuration file `$KYLIN_HOME/conf/kylin.properties` to zookeeper's url and port.
 If the server of KAP installs zookeeper as well, it can be set as `kylin.env.zookeeper-connect-string=localhost:2181` .

-6. Start KAP.
+7. Start KAP.

 ### How to migrate metadata from HBase to JDBC